- What is the definition of a flood?

 - What is the difference between non-engineered and engineered openings?

 A non-engineered opening is one that is simply measured by calculating the opening in the vent itself.
 It’s the amount of air/water flow or net open area that is used to meet FEMA requirements for Flood Vents.
 You will require 1 square inch of free area for each square foot of enclosed space to meet the FEMA requirements.
-You may use a non-engineered opening in any state without the requirement of an engineered certificate or ICC Certification.

 - Are Flood Solutions flood vents engineered or non-engineered openings?